breadcat/blog.minskio.co.uk/content/quotes.md

 >I don't repeat gossip, so listen carefully

->I had a plan for that rock <!-- hoarders -->

->I hate to hate and I hate that <!-- Till Lindemann -->

->I have diplomatic immunity <!-- lethal weapon 2 -->

->I know it when I see it

->I loathe Zuni aesthetics <!-- tales from the darkside -->

->I mentally shake hands with you for your answer

->I must apologize for Wimp Lo... he is an idiot.
-We have purposely trained him wrong, as a joke. <!-- kung pow -->

->I never saved anything for the swim back <!-- gattacca -->

->I only doubted you up until the end <!-- forager -->

->I pledge not to spill 4.9 million barrels of oil into the gulf of mexico <!-- andrew henderson -->

->I regret learning to read

->I saw her duck with my telescope <!-- ambiguous sentence -->

->I suppose he meant well, but then so did Hitler <!-- Spike Milligan -->

->I think he took his wallet <!-- back to the future -->

->I want to be cremated, and I want my ashes blown in Uri Geller's eyes <!-- James Randi -->

->I would rather starve than eat your bread <!-- pearl jam corduroy -->

->I'm bleeding, making me the victor <!-- kung pow -->

->I'm not a real doctor, But I am a real worm <!-- they might be giants -->

->I'm not complaining, I'm just explaining <!-- austin mcconnell -->

->I'm not giving my name to a machine <!-- futurama -->

->I'm not superstitious, but I am a little stitious. <!-- the office -->

->I've got a horse called Treacle.
-It's got golden stirrups <!-- tim vine -->

 >If you could blow up the world with the flick of a switch would you do it? <!-- flaming lips -->

 >If you die in Russia, you die in real life